gahabeen/explicit/README.md

 /**
  * What happened?
- * We've safely captured at a higher level errors
+ * We've safely captured errors at a higher level
  * originating from the shared service.
  */

 /**
- * What can be this "program"?
+ * What can this "program" be?
  * Well just a function.
  */
 const safelyDivide = (a: number, b: number) => Program.prepare<MainContext>(